 With AI-based code completion being the latest rage, I wanted to check out the basics of local capabilities that are available as an alternative to Cursor‘s hosted services.
 The primary prerequisite that I have is that it must have a native plugin for Visual Studio Code.
 This search brought be to Llama.VSCode, which (among other things) allows you to do code completion via an underlying Llama.cpp server which utilizes your local GPU.
 Since I have an RTX 5070 TI, I’m going to use the FIM Qwen 7B model.
-The setup is pretty straight forward, unless you are like me and do your development work inside a WSL session.
+The setup is pretty straight forward, unless you are like me and do your development work inside a Windows Subsystem for Linux (WSL) session.
 This post is going to detail how to accomplish code completion using the WSL environment.

 First, we’re going to install llama.cpp, which can be done via their releases page, or, in my case on the hosting Windows 11 box, by using the winget command.